detlefgerhardt/TapecartFlasher/README.md

 2. Connect the Arduino via USB to the PC

 3. Please check if the Arduino is properly recognized by Windows and appears as a COM port in Device Manager.
-You may still need to match the Arduino USB driver be installed.
+You may still need to ensure that the correct Arduino USB driver is installed.

-4. Start TapecartFlasher
+4. Start Windows TapecartFlasher tool.

 5. Click "Detect".
 If the Arduino already has a TapecartFlasher Software, the COM port should by found and displayed.

-6. If the Arduino does not yet contain TapecartFlasher software, select the correct COM port, click on "Upload / Update Sketch", choose the correct Arduino board and click Update.
+6. If the Arduino does not yet contain the TapecartFlasher software, select the correct COM port, click on "Upload / Update Sketch", choose the correct Arduino board and click Update.
 The software will now be transferred to the Arduino.
-Close the update window and click "Detect" again.
-The correct COM port should now be displayed.
+Close the update window and click "Detect" again and the correct COM port should be displayed.

 7. Click "Connect".
 After a few seconds, some information about the connected Tapecart module will be displayed.

-8. With the "Write" or "Read" button a TCRT file can by written or read.
+8. With the "Write" or "Read" button a TCRT file can be transfered to or from the Tapecart module.

 In case of problems please contact feedback@dgerhardt.de or user detlef at forum64.de.

 Have fun.